Category: When should I consider a dental referral in McAllen

 A: Technology improves diagnosis, treatment planning, and communication between dentists and specialists.
 Teledentistry expands access to care, while digital tools enable efficient data sharing through EHRs, enhancing continuity of care.

-Understanding when to seek a dental referral in McAllen is vital for maintaining oral health.
-Genera…….
+Understanding when to seek a dental referral in McAllen is vital for optimal oral health.
+Consider a…….